-- reprimands the member consultancy and warns as to its future conduct
+- reprimand the member consultancy and warn as to its future conduct, or

-- expels the member consultancy for a specific period
+- suspend the member consultancy for a specific period, or

 Any sanction taken by the committee against a member consultancy shall require the support of at least three quarters of votes cast.
 The member consultancy shall be informed in writing of the management committee’s decision.
 That decision and the panel’s report shall be made available to the public.